shravan9102/shrvn-demo/README.md

 # shrvn-demo
-This is a demo for Gitit and Github class.
+This is a demo for Git and Github class...